smso/slate/source/includes/_webhooks.md

 Parameter           | Can be empty? | Description
 ---------           | ------- | -----------
-body                | Yess | Contents of the message replied_to          | Yes | Uuid of the message that the number received and is now responding to received_at         | No | Time the message was received sender['number']    | No | Sender number in E.164 Format.
+body                | Yes | Contents of the message replied_to          | Yes | Uuid of the message that the number received and is now responding to received_at         | No | Time the message was received sender['number']    | No | Sender number in E.164 Format.